anasfik/openai/README.md

 ## Chat (ChatGPT)

+### Create chat completion

-Creates a completion for the chat message, note you need to set each message as a [OpenAIChatCompletionChoiceMessageModel] object.
+Creates a completion for the chat message, note you need to set each message as a `OpenAIChatCompletionChoiceMessageModel` object.

 ```dart
 OpenAIChatCompletionModel chatCompletion = await OpenAI.instance.chat.create(